 The results showed that there were differences in students' learning interest based on gender in biology subjects.
 Female students had a higher average score of learning interest than males on all indicators.
 This difference was shown in a bar chart showing the difference in scores between 2.14 to 8.05, as presented in Figure 3 below.

-Figure 3.
+Fig. 3.
 Bar Chart Comparing Average Scores for Learning Interest Indicators

 Based on Figure 3, it could be seen that the lowest score in both groups was on the indicator of perceived intellectual challenge, while the highest score was on the indicator of interest.
 In attention (difference of 8.05), it showed that women had a more stable focus ability, relied on verbal understanding, and were rarely distracted, while men were more easily distracted, relied on visual stimuli, and their focus changed quickly.
 On interest (difference 2.14), women's curiosity was more consistent and driven by personal goals, while men's was situational and influenced by contextual or exploratory learning.
 On perceived intellectual challenge (difference of 6.43), women were more emotionally expressive but responded reflectively indicating perseverance in the face of adversity, whereas men were practical and immediately sought solutions.
 On competence gained (difference of 6.77), it showed that women went through the process of understanding the material in more depth, while men tended to rely on direct experience.